KTH/devops-course/contributions/demo/week6/raeef-daniellw/README.md

 ## Title

-Using static analysis with SonarQube to identify security flaws.
+Using static analysis with SonarCloud to identify security flaws.

 ## Names and KTH ID